 There are a variety of continuous integrations you can set up with Crowdin, and they all do a great job of synchronizing content between the systems you use.
 There are integrations with GitHub, GitLab, Bitbucket, and Azure Repos.
 Integration with GitHub Actions is supported as well.
 You can also use the Crowdin CLI or Android Studio plugin to automatically get source files uploaded to Crowdin and integrate translations into the codebase effortlessly.

 How to Speed Up Localization Even More?

-Developers fear localization because it can slow down even the most speedy teams.
-From our experience, localization does slow down the development when localization of a feature starts after its release in the source variant.
+Developers fear mobile app localization because it can slow down even the most speedy teams.
+From our experience, localization does slow down the development when the localization of a feature starts after its release in the source variant.
 In other words, when translators can access content only after the deployment.

 With Crowdin, you can configure different branches for each app version in your Crowdin project, then test and release multilingual versions of your app right away.